-- Tools and lawnmowers are put away in a garage or shed after use.
+- Tools and lawnmowers are put away in a garage or shed and are out of sight after use.

-Bags of trash are in trash cans and are stored at the side or back of the house, or are screened by plants such as evergreens, or are placed behind a fence.
-(Remember also to roll the cans out to the curb on pick-up day and remember to return them to their appropriate storage place as soon as you can after pick up.
-Try and arrange for a neighbor or other helpful person to return your cans to their appropriate storage place if you will not be home to do so on pick up day.)
+Bags of trash and trash cans are to be stored at the side or back of the dwelling, or are screened from view by plants such as evergreens, or are placed behind a solid fence.
+(Remember also to roll the cans out to the curb on pick-up day and return them to their appropriate storage place as soon as you can after pick up.)

 Out of Code Outdoor Storage Creates A Variety of Problems

-The most frequent complaint of ugliness in our neighborhoods is what the County Code terms 'outside storage.'
-It provides shelter for rodents and insects that can affect our health.
-It creates safety concerns for those who approach the home.
-It clutters the yard and renders your space unusable.
-It detracts from the appearance of the home that is in violation as well as the entire neighborhood.
-It sends a negative message to people looking to buy homes in the neighborhood and can diminish the value of the violator's home and neighbors as well.
-Also, it invites criminals to target the neighborhood since it appears no one cares about their property.
+A frequent complaint in our neighborhoods is what the County Code terms as 'outside storage.'
+Outside storage provides shelter for rodents and insects that can affect our health.
+Outside storage creates safety concerns for those who approach the home.
+Outside storage clutters the yard and renders the space unsafe.
+Outside storage detracts from the appearance of the home as well as the surrounding neighborhood.
+Outside storage sends a negative message to people looking to buy homes in the neighborhood and can diminish the value of the homes in the area.
+Also, outside storage invites criminals to target the neighborhood since it appears no one cares about properties in those areas.

 So what are you going to do with all of that stuff?

-Store in home, garage or shed, or behind plantings that can shield them from view (Remember that sheds or fences require zoning approval.)
+Store items indoors, garage or shed, or behind areas that shield from view of others (Remember that sheds and fences require zoning approval.)